Istanbul nightclub attack: ISIS claims responsibility

 Dozens of people were hospitalized following the attack.
 As of Monday, 46 were still being treated, including one American, according to the Istanbul governor's office.
 A handful of the injured were in critical condition.

-Those killed in the attack hailed from 14 countries, including India, Morocco, Jordan, Canada, Russia, Tunisia, Saudi Arabia and Kuwait.
+Those killed in the attack were from 14 countries, including India, Morocco, Jordan, Canada, Russia, Tunisia, Saudi Arabia and Kuwait.

 The suspected shooter, who stormed the nightclub soon after the clock struck midnight, appears to have evaded the tight security that blanketed Turkey's largest city over the New Year, but authorities were confident they would apprehend him soon.